Skip to main content

 • It has a JSON-native model (import/export), which is critical for JobOps automation.

-Because RxResume uses structured JSON, JobOps can safely apply LLM-driven updates to specific sections before generating PDFs.
+Because RxResume uses structured JSON, JobOps can safely apply LLM-driven updates to specific sections before rendering PDFs locally.

 Core concepts